-Jack has been a Laser since he was 7 years old and is currently in his final season as a swimmer for Lake Marion.
-He is looking forward to his first season as a swimmer coach this summer.
-Jack has also spent the past four years swimming for Our Lady of Good Counsel High School, where he was a captain in his senior year.
-He kept busy during high school, totalling 7 seasons of various varsity sports over his high school career.
-Jack also spent his time last summer as a lifeguard for MVF and will do so again this summer.
-This fall, he will begin his freshman year at University of Maryland College Park, where he will be a member of the Scholars Program and intends to pursue a degree in Engineering.
+Jack has been a Laser since he was 7 years old and loved being a swimmer so much is returning this summer as a super senior swimmer!
+He is looking forward to his second season as a swimmer coach this summer.
+Jack swam for Our Lady of Good Counsel High School, where he was a captain in his senior year.
+He kept busy during high school, totaling 7 seasons of various varsity sports over his high school career.
+Jack has also served as a lifeguard also spent his time last summer as a lifeguard for MVF and will do so again this summer.
+He just completed his freshman year at University of Maryland College Park, where he is studying Engineering.

 Izzy has been a Laser since she was 6 and loves to swim.
 When not swimming for Lake Marion she swims for the Gaithersburg High School’s varsity team and Hydrosonic Tiburones club team.
 At Gaithersburg she has won the swim team's MVP award 2 years in a row, went to states, and Metros.
 She is head designer and CEO for her family’s small business “Frizzy’s Tees & Things.”
 In her free time she likes to do any sort of art projects or watch Marvel or Star Wars movies or tv shows!
 She is excited to be coaching the next generation of swimmers and is looking forward to making this sport as fun for the kids as it is for her.